Sleeve GastrectomySchedule My Appointment

 During the procedure about 85% of the left side of the stomach is removed, leaving only a thin tube-like sleeve of stomach about the diameter of your index finger.
 The sleeve is similar in shape to a hot dog.
 Removing most of the stomach limits the amount of food you can eat and helps you feel full quicker.

 The portion of the stomach that is removed also normally produces a hunger hormone known as ghrelin.
 Removing this portion of your stomach decreases this appetite-stimulating hormone and as a result generally decreases appetite.
 Because there are no further anatomical rearrangements, the sleeve allows for normal digestion and absorption.
 Unlike other procedures that rearrange the intestines, with the sleeve there is minimal risk of patients developing protein and vitamin deficiencies.

 The gastric sleeve is a tool to level the playing field in your struggle against obesity, but it is not a stand-alone cure.
 You can generally expect to lose 60-80% of your unhealthy body weight over about a year*.
-However, when patients do not use surgery in conjunction with all of the other tools that we recommend (such as eating a healthy diet and regular exercise), weight loss may be slower.
+However, when patients do not use surgery in conjunction with all of the other tools that we recommend (such as eating a healthy diet and regular exercise), weight loss may be slower and less effective.
 Patients may even regain weight over time.

 Surgery takes approximately 45 minutes.
 This may vary based on your past surgical history and anatomy.
-The typical hospital stay is generally a night or two.
-This procedure is almost always done laparoscopically through four or five small incisions in the abdomen but can also be completed using a single site surgical approach.
-Laparoscopic surgery generally results in a shorter hospital stay, faster recovery, smaller scars, and less pain than open surgical procedures.
+Typically low risk patients can do this as a same-day surgery, but others may need to stay in the hospital overnight.
+This procedure is done using minimally invasive techniques through four or five small incisions in the abdomen but can also be completed using a single site surgical approach.
+Minimally invasive surgery generally results in a shorter hospital stay, faster recovery, smaller scars, and less pain than open surgical procedures.

 What Kind of Follow-Up Will I Need?